luciancooper/commitlint-config/README.md

 };
 ```

-Check out the [commitlint docs](https://commitlint.js.org/#/concepts-shareable-config) for more details about sharable configs.
+Check out the [commitlint docs](https://commitlint.js.org/concepts/shareable-config.html) for more details about sharable configs.

 ## Usage with Husky

+You can configure a git commit message hook using [`husky`](https://github.com/typicode/husky), just add it as a `devDependency`.

+If you are using `husky@v9`, follow the instructions on commitlints local setup [documentation page](https://commitlint.js.org/guides/local-setup.html).

-To configure a [`husky`](https://github.com/typicode/husky) commit message hook, add the following field to your `package.json`:
+To configure a husky commit message hook with `husky@v4`, add the following field to your `package.json`:

 ```json
 "husky": {